-My professional career has been quiet a journey.
+My professional career has been quite a journey.
 I got my Veterinary degree in 2004 from the University of Buenos Aires in Argentina.
 I then decided I wanted to move to the States, but applying (and getting) a working visa back in those days was not an easy task.
 After finally finding a sponsorship and three attempts later, I was able to relocate to Los Angeles, CA. In order to live and study for my USA/CA license, I worked as a technician while passing my exams.
 Finally, in 2012, I officially became a DVM in the USA!
 But..(there's always a but) my working visa only allowed me to work as a tech.
-At the same time I met my future wife (Argie too), so we decided to move back temporarily to Argentina in order to obtain our Green Card.
-We spent three years down there, obtained our Green Cards and once again (this time for good) we settle in Los Angeles.
-Since then, I've been practicing Veterinary Medicine in small animals as an associate doctor, along with one of the most well know veterinarians in Los Angeles (also on a side, working as a relief Vet).
-My specialties are general medicine, nephrourology (kidneys and urinary tract) and currently specializing in Internal Medicine.
+At the same time, I met my future wife (Argie too).
+We decided to move back temporarily to Argentina in order to obtain our Green Cards.
+We spent three years down there, obtained our Green Cards and once again (this time for good) we settled in Los Angeles.
+Since then, I've been practicing Veterinary Medicine in small animals as an associate doctor, along with one of the most well known veterinarians in Los Angeles (also on a side, working as a relief Vet).
+My specialties are general medicine, nephrology (kidneys and urinary tract) and I am currently specializing in Internal Medicine.